UDoruk3250/pdbtools/README.md

 * Reads, processes .pdb files and outputs the files easily and fast.

-* Send me an e-mail through [duzunarslan27@my.uaa.k12.tr](https://mail.google.com/mail/u/0/?ogbl#inbox) if you find anything wrong, deficit, or inadequate.
+* Send me an e-mail through [duzunarslan27@my.uaa.k12.tr](https://mail.google.com/mail/u/0/?ogbl#inbox) if you find anything wrong, deficient, or inadequate.
 I would be happy to help people.

 ***